 Pro tip: Descale the Kitchen Sink

 When cleaning the kitchen, we usually rinse all dirty surfaces and sponges in the sink, but forget to do the same with the sink.
 If the walls of your sink are covered in gunk and your faucets are rather greyish in appearance, then you’ll need to don your rubber gloves and get down to work.

 Use a bit of liquid soap, a soft cloth, and warm water to wipe all grime from the faucets, drain, and the sink’s exterior away.
 You can also use a soft toothbrush to polish the edges of the sink.
 If by that point the stains haven’t already raised the white flag, use the good old baking soda and lemon juice formula and carefully scrub them into the soiled areas, then rinse away.

 How to deep clean the stairs, hallways and corridors

-When cleaning those area during your end of tenancy cleaning, make sure to pay extra attention to the high-traffic areas and any stains you might usually miss:
+When cleaning those areas during your end of tenancy cleaning, make sure to pay extra attention to the high-traffic areas and any stains you might usually miss: